jleono2412/swag/README.md

 * In cmd execute pip install -r requirements.txt command

+* Download the webdriver depending on the operating system and place it in the Drivers folder

 ## Executing Tests ⚙️

 To run any feature you need execute